 - Vegan Diet: You might also be looking for egg-free alternatives due to ethical reasons.
 I noticed that a lot of my vegan friends struggle with their new lifestyle because they can't seem to recreate vegan versions of either their go-to comfort foods or their favorite desserts.

-- Out Of Eggs: And for some of us sometimes it could be that you just forgot to add eggs to your grocery haul this week (which I am sometimes guilty of on very very rate occasions, mind you!).
+- Out Of Eggs: And for some of us sometimes it could be that you just forgot to add eggs to your grocery haul this week (which I am sometimes guilty of on very very rare occasions, mind you!).

 Nonetheless, eggs are a baking essential; so for whatever reason, you would like to go egg-free there are plenty of ways to still whip up your favorites in the kitchen.